Support healthy weight of kids and adults

 |Percent of adults (aged 18+ years) who are obese (BMI > 30)||21.3%||20.2%||22.3%||21.3%||2018|

 |Obesity among low income children aged 2-4 years (> 95th percentile)||7.9%||7.3%||7.0%||7.0%||2018|

 Source: CDPHE, CDC annual BRFSS survey, USDA Special Supplemental Nutrition Program for Women, Infants and Children

 What actions are we taking?

-The Colorado Department of Public Health and Environment works on a number of initiatives and collaborates with strategic partners to:
+The Colorado Department of Public Health and Environment (CDPHE) works on a number of initiatives and collaborates with strategic partners to:

 - Provide I am Moving, I am Learning training and coaching to promote developmentally appropriate physical activity practices and policies for facilities caring for children 5 years and younger.

 - Provide consistent early childhood obesity prevention messaging and educational materials to diverse sectors of community-based providers to engage and empower families and caregivers in behaviors that support achieving healthy weight in early childhood.